parkerjgit/algorithms/markdown/stacks_and_queues/queues.md

 * Stacks and Queues and great when its ok to black box the data (i.e., no search or arbitrary access)
 * First In First Out (FIFO) are the "Fairest".
 Trickier to implement than stacks so use when order matters, or when want to minimize max time any item spends in the container, or when FIFO ordering is required as it is for *Breadth First Search*.
 Use *Enqueue* and *Dequeue* to insert/remove items into/from back/front of queue.
 * Queues typically implemented using either arrays or linked lists.
 If upper bound on the size of the container is known in advance, use a static array, else use a linked list (or dynamic array).
-* If implementing with array, use the end of array for the operation you want to optimize for!
+* If implementing with array, use the end of array for the operation (i.e., enqueue or dequeue) you want to optimize for!
 * a deque is a double-ended queue (or stack i guess), implemented as doubly linked-list or as a dynamic array. javascript/python arrays implement deques b/c you can push/pop both sides.
 * enqueue/dequeue operations on front of deque are often called push/pop and enqueue/dequeue on back go by many names like inject/eject, etc.
 * Use queue for buffering messages/moves/etc., processing data stream, eg. stream avg problem